The Lord gave Jeremiah a word of knowledge for the people of Gaza as well as for Egypt, Tyre and Sidon in this prophecy.

 “Baldness has come upon Gaza.
 Ashkelon is cut off with the remnant of their valley.
 How long will you cut yourself?
 Jeremiah 47:5

 Gaza is represented as one who will shave her head.
-Shaving the head and cutting one’s flesh was a way of mourning among the pagans according to Leviticus 19:28 and Jeremiah 48:37.
-Ashkelon is located on a long strip of low land along the Mediterranean west of the mountains of Judea.
+Shaving the head and cutting one’s flesh was a way of mourning among the pagans according to Leviticus 19:28; Jeremiah 48:37.
+Ashkelon is located on a long strip of lowland along the Mediterranean, west of the mountains of Judea.
 They too would cut themselves as they mourned their losses.

 “O you sword of the Lord, how long until you are quiet?
 Put yourself up into your scabbard, rest and be still!
 How can it be quiet, seeing the Lord has given it a charge against Ashkelon and against the seashore?
 There He has appointed it.”
 Jeremiah 47:6-7

-The Lord expresses the words which the Philistines will be saying during this attack.
-They will ask the sword of the Lord to be silenced and put away.
-But Pharoah’s sword will not comply with their wishes because it has been commanded by the Lord to strike them.
+The Lord speaks the words which the Philistines shall speak when attacked.
+They will ask the Lord’s sword to rest and be quiet.
+But Pharoah’s sword will not comply because it has been commanded by the Lord to strike them.

 No comments: